Fragmon/klipper_max_flow_test/README.md

 > **Important for TMC2240 users**: The plugin runs the TMC2240 in the **SG2/SpreadCycle path** (same as TMC5160).
 The TMC2240's SG4/StealthChop path delivers ~50 % less peak torque — it's intended for sensorless homing, not high-flow extrusion.
 See [TMC2240 config](#tmc2240) below.

+> **Important for TMC2209 users**: The TMC2209 has a **fundamental hardware limitation** that prevents StallGuard from working in SpreadCycle mode.
+This caps practical max-flow results at roughly half of what the same motor could produce on a TMC5160/2240.
+See [TMC2209 limitations](#tmc2209-limitations-important) below before configuring.

 ---

 ## Quick start